Ordina-Group/pythoneers-rust-workshop/README.md

     if n == 1: return 1
     return fibonacci_python(n-1) + fibonacci_python(n-2)
 ```

-let's make the same function in rust, and call it from Python to see the speed difference:
+let's make the same function in rust, and call it from Python to see the speed difference.
-you can call you're function like a normal python package (after compiling)
+After compiling we should be able to call the fibonacci from rust like:
 ```python
 from intro_py_rs import fibonacci n= 40